Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Your half bath is a small space, but if it’s outdated, it can have a big impact on the overall look of your home.
 Whether you want to modernize, increase energy efficiency, or anything in between, there are great half bath remodel ideas for a wide range of budgets.
 And, bonus, because of the room’s size, the timeline is usually faster than a primary bathroom renovation!
 Who doesn’t like some semi-instant gratification?

 By nature, powder rooms are small and can make you feel trapped in a tight space.
-But there are some clever powder room ideas to make the space look and feel larger than it really is.
+But if you’re looking for half bath ideas on a budget, these will make the space look and feel larger than it really is.

 1. Skip the Vanity

-Half bath vanities are useful for storage, but they take up a significant percentage of the overall space.
+Half bath vanities are useful for storage but occupy a significant percentage of the overall space.
 Consider replacing your vanity with a pedestal sink and installing one or two floating shelves for soaps, hand towels, and one or two small decorative items.
-This is a smart way to save money, too, as cabinetry is usually a more expensive bathroom element.
+This is also a smart way to save money, as cabinetry is usually a more expensive bathroom element.

 (Source: Max Vakhtbovych via Pexels)